 'Adrift' taken away

-damaged.
-We are assured that it will be replaced when the work is
+be damaged.
+We are assured that it will be replaced when the

-it, but subscribing to our new RSS Feed.
+without visiting it, but subscribing to our new RSS Feed.
 This will automatically

-add new messages in your email or web browser
+add new messages in your email or web browser program

-explain them all, but here are links to instructions for Internet
+for us to explain them all, but here are links to

-for both email and RSS-reading on the same
+particularly good for both email and RSS-reading on the same

 The address of the feed to enter in your reader is: